sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

      5. Go through the `git diff` and sanity check
      6. Update the enumeration of "additional modules" above with the modules listed in the script.
+     7. Adapt the paragraph under the enumeration of audited modules to reflect notable changes.

 .. list-table::